dDeepLb/cats/README.md

 Commands:
 - /ttoggle                It toggles On or Off the translator.
-- /tlang <langcode>       It changes the output language.
+- /tlang [langcode]       It changes the output language.

+Put a wrong langcode on purpose to get all.